The New llms.txt Standard: Are AI Agents Capable of Reading Your Content Right Now?

 We walk the talk!
 Based on the llms.txt guidelines, here's what Ripenn's llms.txt file looks like:

-If you’re unfamiliar with Markdown… if this looks too difficult or tedious to get right, reach out!
+If you're unfamiliar with Markdown... if this looks too difficult or tedious to get right, reach out!
 Ripenn can help by creating this for you.
+On top of that, we automatically monitor generative results and suggest improvements to so many other metrics, helping you stay visible.

 Conclusion

 Keeping up with the latest and best ways to make your content visible is hard!
-It’s important to keep evolving your strategy as the landscape changes.
-The llms.txt file is gaining traction as one of the most exciting future-proofing strategies to increase the likelihood of your content appearing in a generative engine’s response.
+It's important to keep evolving your strategy as the landscape changes.
+The llms.txt file is gaining traction as one of the best strategies to increase the likelihood of your content appearing in a generative engine's response.
 As new strategies keep appearing, our goal is to take the stress off your shoulders so you can stay focused on creating great content, while we handle the part about making sure people (and models) actually see it.